MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

     To learn more about installation options for your organization, see [What type of installation is right for you?](https:///windows-server/manage/windows-admin-center/plan/installation-options).

 - **CredSSP** is an authentication provider that Windows Admin Center uses in a few cases to pass credentials to machines beyond the specific server you are targeting to manage.
 Windows Admin Center currently requires CredSSP to:
-    - Manage disaggregated SMB storage in virtual machines.
+    - Create a new cluster.
     - Access the **Updates** tool to use either the Failover clustering or Cluster-Aware Updating features.
+    - Manage disaggregated SMB storage in VMs.

     To learn more, see [Does Windows Admin Center use CredSSP?](/windows-server/manage/windows-admin-center/understand/faq#does-windows-admin-center-use-credssp)